oscarmorenodev/oscarmoreno.github.com/content/en/blog/generics-swift/index.md

 +++
-title = "Optimize code in Swift thanks to generics" description = "Generics in Swift allow you to use very similar code for operations with different types" summary = "Generics in Swift allow you to use very similar code for operations with different types" date = 2024-10-01T08:00:00+02:00
+title = "Optimize code in Swift with generics" description = "Generics in Swift allow you to use very similar code for operations with different types" summary = "Generics in Swift allow you to use very similar code for operations with different types" date = 2024-10-01T08:00:00+02:00